qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

    :align:  center
    :width: 4in

-The two steps of calculating the Bloch-Redfield tensor and evolve the corresponding master equation can be combined into one by using the function :func:`brmesolve`, which takes same arguments as :func:`mesolve` and :func:`mcsolve` expect for the additional list of spectral callback functions.
+The two steps of calculating the Bloch-Redfield tensor and evolve the corresponding master equation can be combined into one by using the function :func:`qutip.bloch_redfield.brmesolve`, which takes same arguments as :func:`qutip.mesolve` and :func:`qutip.mcsolve`, expect for the additional list of spectral callback functions.

 >>> output = brmesolve(H, psi0, tlist, [sigmax()], e_ops, [ohmic_spectrum])